GBL123df/Single-solution-Based-Metaheuristic-Algorithms-for-Capacitated-Vehicle-Routing-Problems-A-Comparati/README.md

 #### Contents
 - **Code**: Implementation of metaheuristic modules that allows to build some metaheuristic algorithms for solving CVRP and some examples of built algorithms and codes of some tests written in python.
 - **Thesis**: The master thesis work that contains more details about what there is in the codes deployed.
-- **Files**: Input and output files achieved from the runs of some tests.
+- **Files**: Input and output files achieved from the runs of some tests: Instances are input benchmark files for the tests, the tests directories contains various tests results.

 #### Usage
 Users can clone this repository and explore the codebase, thesis, and test cases.